ibm-cloud-docs/ssl-certificates/ssl-certificates-faqs.md

 {: #faq-ssl-cert-7}
 {: support}

-**End of Marketing (EOM): 15 April 2024** After this date, [SSL Certificate Order](/classic/?orderType=sslCertificatesOrder) is no longer available for purchase.
-For more information, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).
+**End of Marketing (EOM): 15 April 2024** After this date, SSL Certificate Order is no longer available for purchase.

 After the EOM date, you can't order any new SSL certificates by using the SSL Certificate Order portal.

 If your SSL certificate is close to expiration and you don’t reorder a new SSL certificate by the EOM date, you must migrate to either {{site.data.keyword.secrets-manager_full}} or DigiCert to order new certificates.

-For more information regarding the options for your SSL certificates, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).
+For more information regarding the options for your SSL certificates, see [Deprecation of SSL Certificates](/docs/ssl-certificates?topic=ssl-certificates-deprecation-ssl-certificates).